 The basic evaluation procedure includes 'two' left-to-right passes through the expression.
 During the first pass, the high priority operators (if any) are applied as they are encountered.
 During the second pass, the low priority operators (if any) are applied as they are encountered.

-Now, consider the following evaluation statement:
+Consider the following evaluation statement that has been used in the program of Fig. 4.4.